-When dealing with FPIs, remember that certain rules and practices come into play and these may differ from those applicable to U.S. domestic issuers that are not FPIs.
+Pay Attention to Special Considerations for Foreign Private Issuers (FPIs) and for Comfort Letters Issued by Non-U.S. Accounting Firms.
+When dealing with FPIs, remember that certain rules and practices come into play and these may differ from those applicable to U.S. domestic issuers.
 FPIs generally do not prepare their financial statements in accordance with U.S. GAAP, but rather, in accordance with IFRS.
-If those financial statements are prepared in accordance with IFRS, as issued by the IASB, then the FPI can utilize those statements without need for any reconciliation to U.S. GAAP.
-FPIs do not usually prepare quarterly financial statements and are not required to file unaudited quarterly financial information on Quarterly Reports on Form 10-Q, unlike US domestic issuers.
-Certain FPIs that are Canadian issuers may utilize certain rules and procedures under the Multijurisdictional Disclosure System (MJDS) adopted by the SEC and Canadian Securities Administrators, which allow them to utilize streamlined registration statements permitting incorporation by reference of Canadian periodic filings.
+If those financial statements are prepared in accordance with IFRS as issued by the IASB, then the FPI can utilize those statements without need for any reconciliation to U.S. GAAP.
+FPIs do not usually prepare quarterly financial statements and are not required to file unaudited guarterly financial information on Quarterly Reports on Form 10-Q, unlike U.S. domestic issuers.
+Certain FPIs that are Canadian issuers may utilize certain rules and procedures under the Multijurisdictional Disclosure System (MJDS) adopted by the SEC and Canadian Securities Administrators, which allow them to utilize streamlined registration statements permitting reliance on Canadian periodic filings to satisfy U.S. securities requirements.

-All these may impact the content and preparation process of the comfort letter.
+All of these may impact the content and preparation process of the comfort letter.
 For example, the comfort letter should state that the accountants are "independent" not only within the meaning of the Securities Act and the applicable rules and adopted by the SEC and the PCAOB, but also in accordance with the local standards applicable to the non-U.S. accounting firm.
 For MJDS issuers, the comfort letter would typically also state that the issuer's audited financial statements comply as to form in all material respects not only with the Securities Act and Securities Exchange Act, but also with related rules and regulations adopted by the SEC applicable to entities filing under the MJDS.
-FPIs that utilize IFRS instead of US GAAP may provide negative assurance on compliance of the interim financial statements with the IASB's International Accounting Standard No. 34, Interim Financial Reporting, instead of AS 4105 for US domestic issuers.
+FPIs that utilize IFRS instead of U.S. GAAP may provide negative assurance on compliance of the interim financial statements with the IASB's International Accounting Standard No. 34, Interim Financial Reporting, instead of AS 4105 for U.S. domestic issuers.
 Pay particular attention to applicable standards cited in the comfort letter.
-Since FPIs may not have readily available quarterly financial statements, discuss this early on with issuer, issuer's counsel and underwriters.
-Note however that a number of the larger FPIs that regularly issue securities into the United States market do prepare and file quarterly financial statements in Form 6-Ks with the SEC.
-Moreover, currency translations can add a layer of complexity to tick-and-tie comfort in the comfort letter, so discuss the same with the auditors.
-Last, some audit firms in non-U.S. jurisdictions request a written letter of "arrangement" or "engagement" (especially if the securities are intended to be sold outside of the United States) that are commonly used outside of the United States.
-Some of these letters may limit the liability of and provide indemnification for, the accountants.
-Review these letters closely, socialize and discuss with underwriters' in-house counsel if appropriate, and ensure that any exculpation or indemnification provisions do not limit the value of the comfort letter in possible future litigation.
+Since FPIs may not have readily available guarterly financial statements, discuss this early on with issuer, issuer's counsel, and underwriters.
+Note however